European shares steady after Monday's slump, sentiment fragile

-LONDON/MILAN, Feb 9 European shares steadied in choppy trade on Tuesday, underpinned by some positive earnings reports after suffering heavy losses in the previous session on persistent concerns over the health of the region's top banks.
+LONDON, Feb 9 European equities steadied on Tuesday, underpinned by some positive earnings reports and stronger energy stocks, after suffering heavy losses in the previous session on persistent concerns over the health of the region's top banks.

-Although the market was helped by gains in firms like Vestas that rose 5.9 percent after beating earnings forecasts, sentiment remained fragile.
-The FTSEurofirst 300 index moved in and out of negative territory several times in morning trading.
+Although the market was helped by a rise in energy stocks on stronger oil and gains in firms like Vestas that rose 7 percent after beating earnings forecasts, sentiment remained fragile.
+The FTSEurofirst 300 index moved in and out of negative territory several times in the first hour of trading.

-"The mood is clearly negative.
-What is needed is a strong and clear message from the ECB," said Activtrades Chief Market Analyst Carlo Alberto De Casa.

-Deutsche Bank shares rose 1 percent after the German bank said late on Monday it had "sufficient" reserves to make due payments this year on AT1 securities.
-Its shares had slumped 9.5 percent on Monday on concerns about its ability to maintain bond payments.

 Analysts said that the banking sector was prone to further weakness in the near term.
 The cost of insuring bank debt against default climbed on Monday to its highest since late 2013.
 Borrowing costs in Spain, Portugal and Italy jumped as investors demanded a fatter risk premium over safer German paper, where two-year yields hit record lows.